IMPRESSIONS: American Ballet Theatre Presents "Signature Works"

 The second and third Shade variations, danced by Sierra Armstrong (with a sequence of high développés à la seconde which magically ‘develop’ rather than just being held high) and Sunmi Park (with her meticulous and spirited cabrioles reflecting Hernandez’s) set the stage for the union of the principal couple.
 In this dream world, a fabric veil connects Solor and Nikiya in the afterlife.
 (She has been bitten by a poisonous snake placed by her rival, Gamzatti).
 Hee Seo’s quiet grace illuminates the stage, but she fails to respond to Hernández’s ardor.
 He proves to be an excellent partner, and makes her appear to linger in any lift.
 The quick ascent, the supported ballon, and the stalled descent confirm his mastery of the adagio.
 I wish for more suppleness in her upper body.

-Reece Clark was supposed to partner ABT’s own Christine Shevchenko on Saturday night, but due to illness or injury, the audience gets treated to its new Mexican superstar on both evenings.
+In the end, the lovers cross the stage through clouds and eventually reach the elevated glade.
+The Royal Ballet's Reece Clark was supposed to partner ABT’s own Christine Shevchenko on Saturday night, but due to illness or injury, the audience gets treated to its new Mexican superstar on both evenings.
 The orchestra under the baton of David LaMarche sounds full and satisfying.
 An especially slow tempo on Saturday is thankfully adjusted by Sunday which leaves me to cheer dancers and musicians alike.

 George Balanchine’s pointlessly meandering Sylvia Pas de Deux from 1950 gets different treatments by artists at the opposite end of the career spectrum, both managing to elevate the material.
 If I had not read the program, 45-year-old ballerina Gillian Murphy would have me convinced that she was dancing a work by Frederick Ashton (who choreographed the full-length Sylvia in American Ballet Theatre’s repertoire).
 Murphy’s upper body blossoms in lithesome grace; and she combines sophisticated delicacy with a generous softness.
-Nothing ever appears in any way forced, as Delibes’ music -conducted by Charles Barker - seems to emanate from her body.
+Nothing ever appears in any way forced, as Delibes’ music — conducted by Charles Barker — seems to emanate from her body.
 She has never looked better.

 On Sunday, the newest and youngest principal dancer, Chloe Misseldine, brings an effortless clarity to the role that I equally appreciate.
 Her extensions pierce the space and one can trace an architectural line.
 She plays with the orchestra — led by Ormsby Wilkins — when she takes a confident extra breath in a balance.
 What a treat to see both ballerinas share their joy and artistry in such distinct ways.
 But let me not forget to praise their partners.
 Aran Bell deserves applause for confidently supporting Misseldine, yet gallantly not imposing himself on her or the audience.
 He dances his variation with aplomb.